Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-book_recommendations.md

+---
+layout: post
+title: "Filter passwords using NIST guidelines"
+tags: [ Project, python, pandas, Cleaning Data, Tensorflow, Natural Language Processing, NLP, gensim, pickle, token, tokenize, stemming, lemmatization, regex, hierarchy, cluster, dendrogram]
+date: 2019-04-22
+excerpt: "Recommendation systems are at the heart of many products such as Netflix or Amazon.
+They generally rely on metadata (e.g., the actors or director of a movie) or on user tastes (e.g., the movies you liked before) to determine which you are most likely to enjoy.
+But when you are working with text-heavy datasets, you have access to a much richer resource, the whole text!<br/>
+In this Project, I managed to build the basic book recommendation system based on their content.
+I used Charles Darwin's bibliography to find out which books might interest you!"
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/book_recommendations/tree/master/datasets).The dataset was manually collected from [Project Gutenberg](https://www.gutenberg.org/).

+---
 ## 1. Darwin's bibliography
 <p><img src="https://assets.datacamp.com/production/project_607/img/CharlesDarwin.jpg" alt="Charles Darwin" width="300px"></p>
 <p>Charles Darwin is one of the few universal figures of science.
 His most renowned work is without a doubt his "<em>On the Origin of Species</em>" published in 1859 which introduced the concept of natural selection.
 But Darwin wrote many other books on a wide range of topics, including geology, plants or his personal life.
 In this notebook, we will automatically detect how closely related his books are to each other.</p>